June 11, 2026

 The Ramp Corporate Card is designed for businesses that want easy access to credit without tying approvals to personal guarantees.
 Instead of relying on credit scores, Ramp evaluates your company's cash flow in real time.
 This speeds up decisions and makes the card accessible to newer firms.

-More than 40,000 companies already use Ramp, and the platform has helped customers save over $10 billion and 27.5 million hours through automation.
-Beyond accessibility, the card combines flexible credit with built-in spend controls, unlimited employee cards, and accounting integrations.
+More than 70,000 companies use Ramp, and you can join customers who've saved over $12 billion and 27.5 million hours through automation.
+Beyond getting approved faster, you get built-in spend controls, unlimited employee cards, and accounting integrations.

 Key features: